Reuven Ramaty High Energy Solar Spectroscopic Imager: Reuven Ramaty High-Energy Solar Spectroscopic Imager (RHESSI)

-RHESSI is intended to image at high resolution solar flares in X-rays and gamma rays.
-The X-rays and gamma rays covers an energy range of 3 keV-20 MeV with an energy resolution of about 1 keV and a spatial resolution of just a few seconds of arc.
-The imaging is accomplished by a 45 × 170 cm tube containing nine pairs (one behind the other, spaced 1.5 m apart) of tungsten or molybdenum wire grids of width 9 cm mounted parallel to the rotation axis of the tube pointing at the Sun.
-The tube rotates about its axis as the spacecraft spins at a rate of 15 rpm.
-During a rotation, a photon from any point on the Sun can either pass through a grid-pair or be blocked by one or other of the grids.
-This causes a modulation of the intensity of photons emanating from that point.
-The depth of modulation is zero for the photons arriving exactly along the spin axis and gradually increases to the off-axis photons.
-Behind each grid-pair is a cryogenic (75 K) germanium detector of 7.1 cm diameter and 8.5 cm thickness.
-The output from each of the nine detectors, at any given energy, can be Fourier-analyzed to provide a full two-dimensional spatial spectrum of an extended source region on the Sun.
-The full spatial spectrum is possible because each wire grid pair has a different slit width, spacing and wire thickness.
-Data accumulation is about 16 Gb during a 10-minutes rotation.
+RHESSI was intended to image at high resolution solar flares in X-rays and gamma rays.
+The X-rays and gamma rays covered an energy range of 3 keV-20 MeV with an energy resolution of about 1 keV and a spatial resolution of just a few seconds of arc.
+The imaging was accomplished by a 45 × 170 cm tube containing nine pairs (one behind the other, spaced 1.5 m apart) of tungsten or molybdenum wire grids of width 9 cm mounted parallel to the rotation axis of the tube pointing at the Sun.
+The tube rotated about its axis as the spacecraft spun at a rate of 15 rpm.
+During a rotation, a photon from any point on the Sun could either pass through a grid-pair or be blocked by one or other of the grids.
+This caused a modulation of the intensity of photons emanating from that point.
+The depth of modulation was zero for the photons arriving exactly along the spin axis and gradually increases to the off-axis photons.
+Behind each grid-pair was a cryogenic (75 K) germanium detector of 7.1 cm diameter and 8.5 cm thickness.
+The output from each of the nine detectors, at any given energy, could be Fourier-analyzed to provide a full two-dimensional spatial spectrum of an extended source region on the Sun.
+The full spatial spectrum was possible because each wire grid pair had a different slit width, spacing and wire thickness.
+Data accumulation was about 16 Gb during a 10-minutes rotation.
 The telemetry data was collected at Berkeley (California), Wallops Flight Facility (WFF), Virginia, Santiago, Chile and Weilheim, Germany.
-Science analysis of the data was involved close collaboration with many dedictated ground based and satellite based solar observatories.
-A secondary goal of RHESSI is to observe astronomical sources such as Crab Nebula.
+Science analysis of the data involved close collaboration with many dedictated ground based and satellite based solar observatories.
+A secondary goal of RHESSI was to observe astronomical sources such as Crab Nebula.

 Results

-RHESSI observations have changed our perspective on solar flares, particularly on high-energy processes in flares.
-RHESSI observations has led to numerous publications in scientific journals and presentations at conferences.
-Through 2017, RHESSI is referenced in 2,474 publications, books, and presentations.
+RHESSI observations changed our perspective on solar flares, particularly on high-energy processes in flares.
+Its observations led to numerous publications in scientific journals and presentations at conferences.
+Through 2017, the satellite was referenced in 2,474 publications, books, and presentations.
+The collection "High-Energy Aspects of Solar Flares: A RHESSI Inspired Monograph" contains reviews of RHESSI solar flare research up to 2011.